Batman: The Brave and the Bold characters:

-- Ambiguously Gay: Her Amazon Brigade with her Flower Children and the fact that she leads an all female team could be hinting at signs of this trope.
+- Ambiguously Gay: Her Amazon Brigade with her Flower Children and the fact that she leads an all-female team (and her friendship with Harley Quinn) could be hinting at signs of this trope.

 - Beauty Is Bad: This trope goes without saying.

-- Berserk Button: Joe Chill begging for mercy is not her only berserk button, but also finding out that one of her Flower Children is Black Orchid in disguise is another one of her berserk buttons.
+- Berserk Button: Joe Chill begging for mercy.
+Finding out that one of her Flower Children is Black Orchid in disguise is another.

-- Determinator: In the episode "The Mask of Matches Malone" after Poison Ivy having just taken a headbutt from Batman, gets back on her feet and tangles Batman up in roots before reclaiming her thorn spear.
-Before it looks as if Poison Ivy is about to win for once however, Black Orchid flies towards Poison Ivy and knocks Poison Ivy out before disappearing mysteriously.
+- Determinator: In the episode "The Mask of Matches Malone" after taking a headbutt from Batman she gets back on her feet and tangles Batman up in roots before reclaiming her thorn spear.
+Before it looks as if Poison Ivy is about to win for once, Black Orchid flies towards Poison Ivy and knocks her out before disappearing mysteriously.

 - Did Not Get The Guy: Batman turns her offer down to become her king.